Sky Coyote: Plot summary

 Joseph's latest role is that of Sky Coyote, the trickster, the foolish one, the animal god of many Native American traditions.
 He will play it for the Chumash, a tribe in California in the late 17th century.
 His job is to persuade the village of Humashup to give up their entire lifestyle, which the company will take and "preserve," while the Chumash are shipped out to work in a Company facility.
 The Spanish are coming soon, and the Chumash culture will be wiped out along with all the others.

 Of course, Joseph can't do this alone.
 He assembles a small army of his kind, including the erratic and moody botanist Mendoza, whom he occasionally regrets recruiting in 16th-century Spain; the anthropologist and former Babylonian Imarte; who is not averse to bedding her subjects to get more data; and many other specialists.
 Joseph is the Master of Ceremonies, however.
 He's also wearing a lot of non-standard equipment to turn him into a cavorting, fast talking (and priapic) god.

-The Chumash turn out to be, well, ordinary.
-Superb craftsmen, their lives revolve around work, festivals, religion, festivals, getting ahead, and festivals.
-They may not have churches and boys clubs, but the kantap fills the same needs.
-The guilds make sure that everybody gets what they need and pays handsomely for it.
-Oily salesmen try to make their percentage any way they can.
-Joseph is a little surprised to learn that they are so worldly, and they are quite surprised that he, well, exists.
-However Joseph spins his tale with his usual skill and pulls off the job.
+The Chumash are depicted as a settled society with a structured social and economic system.
+They are described as a skilled craftsmen whose daily life centers on work, communal events, and religious practices.
+Social and institutional functions are fulfilled by organizations such as the kantap, which serves roles comparable to community or civic institutions.
+Guild-like structures regulate the distribution of goods and services within the community.
+The narrative also portrays commercial activity, including individuals engagded in trade and negotiation.
+The character Joseph interacts with the Chumash, noting both their familiarity with everyday social structures and their surprise at his presence, before successfully completing his task.

 There are snags, but not the usual kind.
 For a start, actual 24th-century Company operatives have come back to supervise.
 They are disgusted that the cyborgs eat meat, drink alcohol and consume other stimulants banned in their era.
 The cyborgs are not too impressed with the childish, phobia-ridden operatives either, but a job is a job.
 Mendoza starts her feud with Imarte, which continues in the next installment.
 There is a messianic religion encroaching on Chumash territory.
 This gets Joseph's hackles up.
 Nature throws in an earthquake or two.

 The Chumash go to their reward, the Company gets all the valuable information and samples it needs to sell to the rich and not-so-smart in the 24th century, and Joseph is left with a nagging doubt.
 For one thing, why does nobody know what happens after 2355, even though all history is available to the cyborgs up to that point?
 And why do cyborgs who talk too much about this tend to get suddenly reassigned?
 Why do the 24th-century people seem so cowardly and stupid?
 Didn't they go all the way back to 30,000 BC to start the ball rolling?
 Or was it 40,000?
 Nobody is quite sure.